ViacomCBS touts 'Paramount+' to investors after mixed earnings

 Excluding items, ViacomCBS earned $1.04 per share, slightly above estimates of $1.02.

-Reporting by Helen Coster in New York and Eva Mathews in Bengaluru; Editing by Maju Samuel and Richard Chang
+Reporting by Helen Coster in New York and Eva Mathews in Bengaluru; Editing by Richard Chang and Christopher Cushing

 Our Standards: The Thomson Reuters Trust Principles.